Coping with smoking triggers

 Apart from stress, drinking alcohol is perhaps the most potent trigger to tempt you back into smoking.
 Be prepared for this in advance.

-How to cope: If you feel totally unable to have a drink without smoking, then stick to non-alcoholic drinks for the first few weeks after quitting.
-If you think you’re able and decide to have a drink, don’t drink at home or by yourself.
+If you feel totally unable to have a drink without smoking, then stick to non-alcoholic drinks for the first few weeks after quitting.
+If you think you’re ready and decide to have a drink, don’t drink at home or by yourself.
 When you do drink, warn your friends in advance that you’ve quit smoking, so they’ll know not to offer you a cigarette.

 Having a coffee